transferwise/pipelinewise-transform-field/ADR/validation.md

 Convenience|Usability
-* Having the logic in the connector means any user who uses it outside PipelineWise will benefit from it by incorporating the `validate` command in their workflow without having to use Pipelinewise.
+* Having the logic in the connector means any user who uses it outside PipelineWise will benefit from it by incorporating the validation in their workflow without having to use Pipelinewise.